Battle of Lodi

 The Battle of Lodi was fought on 10 May 1796 between French forces under Napoleon Bonaparte and an Austrian rear guard led by Karl Philipp Sebottendorf at Lodi, Lombardy.
+With a flanking maneuver and a bold assault, Napoleon's troops took the bridge at Lodi.
 The rear guard was defeated, but the main body of Johann Peter Beaulieu's Austrian Army had time to retreat.
+It occurred as part of the Italian campaign of 1796–1797.